53rd Nebraska Symposium on Prejudice and Racism

 Coordinated by: Scott F. Stoltenberg

 People are motivated to use substances and, in general, most people who use them do not develop a substance use disorder (SUD).
 Why is it that some individuals develop problems with substance use while others do not?
 There is strong evidence that genetic factors influence a person’s risk for developing an SUD.
 Individual differences in the motivation to use substances are at least in part associated with genetic differences between people.
 Research into the genetics underlying the development of SUDs is a critical contributor to our understanding of the biopsychosocial factors that influence substance use.
 In the past two decades, genetic research on SUDs has grown tremendously.
 An important goal of this genetic work is to take this new information from the laboratory to the clinic for use in personalized medicine.
 The 61st Annual Nebraska Symposium on Motivation addressed critical issues in relations among genes and the motivation to use substances.
-The speakers were:
+The speakers included:

 - Arpana Agrawal, Ph.D.
 (Washington University, St. Louis)